Furniture Renovation Preserves Memories

 And sometimes Mike says you get a challenge that is extremely difficult to fix, like a scratch that’s perpendicular to the grain.

-Dwell Renovations, Coralville, IA, handles a wide variety of furniture repairs.
-From refinishing to restoring to more basic repairs, Dwell Renovations can help you keep those special pieces in the family.
-And if they can’t repair or restore, you can visit Dwell Home Furnishings and Interior Design for high quality, new purchases.
+Dwell Wood Shop and Furniture Repair in Coralville, IA, handles a wide variety of furniture repairs.
+From refinishing to restoring to more basic repairs, Dwell Wood Shop and Furniture Repair can help you keep those special pieces in the family.
+And if they can’t repair or restore, you can visit Dwell Home Furnishings and Interior Design for high-quality, new purchases.

-Dwell Renovations has a new location at 2010 James St. Suite B & C in Coralville, IA.
-Stop by-Mike will be there!
+Dwell Wood Shop and Furniture Repair has a new location at 2010 James St. Suite B & C in Coralville, IA.
+Stop by, Mike will be there!
 Or call the new Dwell Renovations number: 319-338-1647.